denoland/std/.github/CONTRIBUTING.md

    function.
 1. At least one example code snippet using the [`@example`](https://jsdoc.app/tags-example) tag and a title.
-The code reproducible when copied and pasted as a script.
+The code is reproducible when copied and pasted as a script.

 See the source code within [`std/datetime`](https://github.com/denoland/deno_std/tree/main/datetime) for